-The time to register and pay for attending the annual Association of Animal Feed Control Official (AAFCO) meeting is upon us again.
-And once more I must implore you to help.
+The time to register and pay for attending the annual Association of American Feed Control Official (AAFCO) meeting is upon us again.
+And once more, I must implore you to help.

 Yet, every time I make one of these requests, I have to ask, what’s wrong with this picture?

 Pet food industry sells billions of dollars worth of product, they spend millions on advertising, they spend millions settling lawsuits, they spend millions lobbying politicians in Washington, there are millions of pet owners in the U.S., and millions of pets are sickened by pet foodborne illness every year, and yet we have only three pet food safety advocates in the U.S. that go to AAFCO.

 What’s worse is that two times a year, we have to beg for funds from consumers to send us to AAFCO.
 Why is that?

 We don’t make money from selling pet food.
 We don’t make money from peddling the very product that we’re fighting industry about.
 We don’t sell endorsements.
 We don’t sell ad space.
 We’re not affiliated with the industry we hope to change.